Tim Flohr Sørensen

 Primary fields of research

-My research is empirically centred the Early and Middle Neolithic and the study of megalithic burial monuments; on burial mounds and cremation in the Early Bronze Age; and on burial, cemeteries and mortuary architecture in the recent past (since 1850) on in particular in contemporary society.
-Moreover, I have worked with technology and metalwork in the Early Bronze Age, focusing on themes such as prototyping, copying and serial production.
+Other aspects of my research are centred the Early and Middle Neolithic and the study of megalithic burial monuments; on burial mounds and cremation in the Early Bronze Age, in addition to technology and metalwork in the Early Bronze Age, focusing on themes such as prototyping, copying and serial production.

 - The Early and Middle Neolithic